Animal Sounds for Kids.!

 Animal Sounds for Kids.! is an educational app for toddlers that provides categorized animal sounds and mini-games on iOS and Android.

-Parents hire this app to provide quick, multisensory vocabulary reinforcement for toddlers, but the ad-heavy design creates a social cost that limits long-term retention.
+Parents hire this app to occupy toddlers with multisensory learning, but the ad-heavy design creates a social cost that drives users toward ad-free, privacy-focused alternatives.

 Current Momentum